 Derbyshire Asbestos Support Team (DAST) was established in 2002 in response to the number of people affected by asbestos related diseases in the area.
 They provide much needed support and advice to those directly affected and their families.

 DAST’s dedicated and experienced team aim to provide a holistic service to their users.
 They assist in claims for government benefits, provide advice about how to seek compensation and run regular wellbeing lunches that allow their service users to share experiences and meet and ask questions of health care professionals.

-Sadly, the wellbeing lunches have been suspended for the time being but, DAST’s regular support newsletters continue (the latest of which can be found here), as does their befriending scheme.
+Sadly, the wellbeing lunches have been suspended for the time being but, DAST’s regular support newsletters continue, as does their befriending scheme.
 The Beacon Buddies scheme matches people in similar circumstances so they can support one another.
 If you need to contact DAST you can email them at: firstname.lastname@example.org

 Along with providing support, DAST is also focused on raising awareness of the danger asbestos still poses.
 In a project that started in 2015, DAST has successively projected the names of mesothelioma victims on Derby Cathedral, Lincoln Cathedral and the Crooked Spire in Chesterfield, and in 2013 they launched the housing awareness project, aimed at educating people about where asbestos could be present in our homes.